daisykim/daisykim.github.io/p/terms.md

 ## B. Account Terms
 **Short version**: A human must create your account; you must be 13 or over; you must provide a valid email address; and you may not have more than one free account.
 You alone are responsible for your account and anything that happens while you are signed in to or using your account.
 You are responsible for keeping your account secure.
+The data of the guest user is not guaranteed to be preserved on the server.

 1. Required Information
 You must provide a valid email address in order to complete the signup process.
 Any other information requested, such as your real name, is optional, unless you are accepting these terms on behalf of a legal entity (in which case we need more information about the legal entity) or if you opt for a paid account, in which case additional information will be necessary for billing purposes.